jeffwade/akw/README.md

 # akw

-Processing sketches by my 8yo daughter.
+Processing sketches by (and for) my eldest daughter.